-So, new build caveat out of the way, why, as the title of this article suggests, should you immediately add 15% to the price of the property you see online?
-It’s simple really, and you have probably guessed it already: taxes, fees and charges.
+So, new build caveat out of the way, why, as the title of this article suggests, should you add 15% to the price of the property you see online?
+In three words: taxes, fees and charges.

-It is, however, crucially important to understand how property is bought and sold in Spain, and the fees and charges involved, if you are going to make a purchase in the country.
-Right now, Spain is a country that welcomes foreign buyers with open arms.
-There is plenty of housing available and the economy is still recovering, hence any injections of cash or commitment to an area is generally welcome.
+It’s crucially important to understand how property is bought and sold in Spain, and the fees and charges involved, if you are going to make a purchase in the country.
+Right now, Spain is a country that welcomes foreign buyers.
+There is plenty of property on the market and the economy is still in a recovery phase, hence any injections of cash or commitment to an area is generally welcome.

 To buy a property in Spain you have to register with the Spanish authorities to obtain a NIE number; more or less the equivalent of a National Insurance number in the UK; and you may well need to appoint a notary who will rubber stamp the property purchase and transferral of property from seller to buyer.

 It’s also important to be on your guard against property scammers.
-As mentioned before, unless you have really done your homework, avoid property that is planned or under construction; even where planning permission has been secured these projects can still be turn out to be scams; and always err on the side of caution and insist on seeing all appropriate documentation when dealing with lawyers, estate agents and local negotiating agents.
+As mentioned before, unless you have really done your homework, avoid property that is planned or under construction; even where planning permission has been secured these projects can still be risky investments; and always err on the side of caution and insist on seeing all appropriate documentation when dealing with lawyers, estate agents and local negotiating agents.
 Most are genuine; some are not.

 And now to answer the 15% question.
 First of all, the buyer pays the bulk of the fees involved in the acquisition of the property (excepting the estate agents’ fees of about 3% of the transaction), and, in Spain, these tend to work out anywhere between 8-15% of the total property value.